RichardAth/Projects/BigIntCalculator/readme.txt

 40526 919504 877216 755680 601905 432322 134980 384796 226602 145184 481280 000000 000000 (77 digits)
  = 2^53 * 3^27 * 5^13 * 7^9 * 11^5 * 13^4 * 17^3 * 19^3 * 23^2 * 29 * 31 * 37 * 41 * 43 * 47 * 53
  took 0.054 seconds.
-The larger number was facorised in about 1/5000 of the time!
+The larger number was factorised in about 1/5000 of the time!

  The time required depends mainly on the size of the 2nd largest factor, but you don't know what that is in advance.